kentana/ergodox/README.md

 Almost alphabet keys in right side are operate mouse and layer keys.
 Almost alphabet keys in left side are cmd+self.

+In wiki, there is a page about my first concept written in Japanese.
 # how to change keymap.

 1. generate url for change keymap in ergodox ez's site.